 Our Board

-• Angel Mendez - Interim Board Chair
+• Shade Solomon Ed.
+D - Board Chair

-• Lucia Santini Field - Interim Treasurer
+• Lucia Santini Field - Treasurer

 After holding various roles at the company, Lucia is now a Managing Director for Boston Trust Walden an employee owned investment company.
 She is a member of the Board of Directors and serves as President and Director of the firm’s investment advisor subsidiary.
 She is Chair of Audit & Risk Committee and a member of the ESG committee.
 Her investment career began at the Federal Reserve Bank of Boston.
 Lucia has a BA Cum laude from Connecticut College and an MBA from Boston University.
 She was awarded the Chartered Financial Analyst designation and she serves as the Financial Advisor to the Unitarian Universalist Association.